emitruc/ROH-estimates/README.md

 ## Summarizing ROHan output

-The full output of ROhan from 15 lizard samples (10 _Podarcis raffonei_ from the small islets of La Canna (LC) and Strobolicchio (ST) and 5 _Podarcis wagleriana_ from the main island Sicily (DB)) is provided (one folder per individual) inside the activity folder (**30_genomic_load_roh/lizard**) on the AWS instance.
+Full output of ROhan from 15 lizard samples (10 _Podarcis raffonei_ from the small islets of La Canna (LC) and Strobolicchio (ST) and 5 _Podarcis wagleriana_ from the main island Sicily (DB)) are provided (one folder per individual) inside the activity folder `30_genetic_load/ROH/lizard`.
 More details about ROHan output files can be found in [ROHan](https://github.com/grenaud/ROHan) github page.

-Check the pdf files in one of the individual folder.
+Check the pdf files of one of the individual from each population.

-**What metrics are they showing?**
+**What are they showing?**

 **Can you find the summary text file of the ROHan analysis for each sample?**

-**What is the minimum ROH length we are recoding?**
+**What is the minimum ROH length we are recoding in this ROHan run?**

 **How can we get longer ROHs?**

-We will now focus on HMM point estimates (files with extension .mid.hmmp) and use some simple bash command to merge adjacent ROHs and summarize their length distribution.
+We will use HMM midpoint estimates (files with extension .mid.hmmp) to merge adjacent ROHs and summarize their length distribution.

-Get the genomic windows with Probability of being a ROH > 0.9 for the point estimates of the HMM (.mid.hmmp).
+Get the genomic windows with probability of being a ROH > 0.9 for the midpoint estimates of the HMM (.mid.hmmp).
 Every time you see $IND in the command line, it stands for one of the individuals in the lizard sample.

+Move inside one of the individual folders and run the following commands replacing $IND with the folder sample name.

 ```
 zcat $IND.mid.hmmp.gz | grep -v "NA" | awk '$5 < 0.1' > $IND.roh100kb
 ```

-Using the command above, we selected ROHs using the probability cutoff of 0.1 of not being a ROH, meaning 0.9 of being a ROH.
-This saves us a bit of sanity check of the output.
+Using the command above we selected ROHs using the probability cutoff of 0.1 of not being a ROH, meaning 0.9 of being a ROH.
+This saves us a bit of sanity check of the ROHan output.

 **Do you agree with this 9:1 threshold?**

 **What is the meaning of a Bayes Factor 9:1?**

-(After running the whole pipeline the follows using this cutoff, you can come back, change the cutoff and run the pipeline again to check the effect of a different cutoff on your estimates)
+(After running the whole pipeline using this cutoff, you can come back, change the cutoff and run the pipeline again to check the effect of a different cutoff on your estimates)

 We ran ROHan using a rather small window size (100kb) but we can merge adjacent small regions into larger ones starting from the output in the hmmp file.
 There is also another ROHAN output file (extension .hmmrohl) summarizing the results.
 Have a look a that too if you are interested.

-To be sure we are not introducing any bias by merging short ROHs into larger ones, we can go back to ROHan and run it with larger window sizes and compare the results with the current run after merging.
+To be sure we are not introducing any bias by merging short ROHs into larger ones, we can go back to ROHan, run it with larger window sizes, and compare the results with the current run after merging.

 Merge adjacent regions with `bedtools merge`.